mateopineda/DataEngineerBCOL/README.md

 ¿How much time and money on average people are investing to travel between those critical points?

+# Tools and technologies
+In this case i use GCP IaaS creating a VM instance having a deep learning image on linux with tensorflow, cause that provides me immediately a ready to run environment.
+After configure a firewall rule and define an static ip then i started a Jupyter Notebook with following command
+###### jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser &
+Jupyter Notebooks it's a very good option when we are still in the prototyping phase and has support for Julia, Python, and R. In this case im using Python for my experience working on and knowledge of librarys.
+Apart of that, basic libraries in using like pandas for data structures, matplotlib for plotting and logging for logs and exceptions storage

+# Data Updates
+data updates frequency for this analysis table should be daily as many events can do a change in traffic like infrastructure changes on the city, sport events, holidays, and so on

 # Scalability in case of 100x
 As we are working only in a subset of 15% original dataset, expecting a 100x additional data in the original one means we have different data sources like Mobile, Web, Databases and IoT, in that